Q: What is minimum edge lens thickness?

 Q: What is the warranty on the frame?

 Q: Will accounts ever be able to do in store repairs?

 A: Avantek is currently doing R&D to find a cost efficient Avantek in-store repair kit

 Q: What are the polish limits?

 A: Avantek jobs come with a hi-luster polish.
-Request special instructions during the ordering process.
+Request for satin polish in the special instructions during the ordering process.

 Q: Are all Avantek frames VSP approved?

 A: All Avantek frames are VSP approved.
 Contact your vendor for ordering instructions.